 Test Design and Alignment with Standards.
-Like the reading tests, the TELPAS holistically rated components are aligned with the ELPS and are designed to assess the English communication skills that ELs need in order to engage meaningfully and successfully in learning the academic knowledge and skills required by the state.
+Like the reading tests, the TELPAS holistically rated components are aligned with the ELPS and are designed to assess the English communication skills that ELLs need in order to engage meaningfully and successfully in learning the academic knowledge and skills required by the state.
 The holistically rated assessments draw upon second language acquisition research, research-based standards, the experience of Texas practitioners, and observational assessment practices.

-The TELPAS holistically rated components are based on ongoing observations of the ability of ELs to understand and use English during the grade-level core content area instruction that is required by the state-mandated curriculum and assessed on the state-mandated assessments.
+The TELPAS holistically rated components are based on ongoing observations of the ability of ELLs to understand and use English during the grade-level core content area instruction that is required by the state-mandated curriculum and assessed on the state-mandated assessments.
 The TELPAS holistically rated assessments measure the ELPS student expectations from the cross-curricular second language acquisition knowledge and skills and use the ELPS PLDs as assessment rubrics.
 Rater training and administration procedures require these ratings to be based on the ability of the students to use English in a variety of core content areas.

-The state's decision to implement holistically rated TELPAS assessments was made to attain the following goals:
+The state's decision to implement holistically rated TELPAS assessments was made in order to attain several goals:

-- to develop the ability of all Texas teachers to meet the instructional needs of the state's growing EL population; and - to minimize the number of additional instructional days devoted to standardized testing.
+- to develop the ability of all Texas teachers to meet the instructional needs of the state's growing ELL population - to minimize the number of additional instructional days devoted to standardized testing - to avoid logistically impractical speaking and listening assessments, given the state's large ELL population